milgra/tutorials/pretty-and-functional-linux-destkop.md

 ```
 libinput -list-devices
 ```
-edit sway config and add these lines
+edit sway config and add these lines with your hardware id
 ```
 nano ~/.config/sway/config